Marichjhapi massacre: Incident

 On 24 January 1979, the Government of West Bengal clamped prohibitory orders under Section 144 of the CrPC around the island of Marichjhapi.
 Thirty police ferries were brought in for the eviction and they started patrolling the island, pressurising the settlers.
 Eyewitness accounts say that on 31 January, the police opened fire on the Hindu refugees who settled on the island, when the refugees allegedly attacked a police camp with traditional weapons.
 The police and the district administration started a complete blockade.
 It prevented access to food and clean drinking water for the residents of the island.
 Many of them ended up consuming contaminated water resulting in at least a few dozen deaths.
 Ananda Marga, a religious organisation, is also suspected to have had a hand in sparking the violence, the organization was active in the region, allegedly involved in smuggling and would frequently get into conflict with the native tribal community.
 After 15 days, the Calcutta High Court ruled that "The supply of drinking water, essential food items and medicines as well as the passage of doctors must be allowed to Marichjhapi".

 Some of the refugees were forcibly relocated to Dandakaranya while the rest were escorted in police launches to Hasnabad.
 Some of them were settled in Marichjhapi Colony near Barasat while others rehabilitated themselves in the shanties near railway tracks in Sealdah.
 Some of them resettled themselves in Hingalganj, Canning and nearby areas.

 The official toll was at first two.
 The incident led to severe criticism of the government from the media, the opposition and from within members of the Left Front coalition.
-The demand for a formal investigation into the eviction was however denied by the government with Basu convinced that it was greatly exaggerated by the media.
-In the end the official figure put the deaths at 2 to 8, considered to be a significant under-estimation but the lack of a proper investigation has led to various highly exaggerated accounts to circulate on the killing, years afterwards.
+The demand for a formal investigation into the eviction was nevertheless denied by the government, with Basu convinced that it was greatly exaggerated by the media.
+Later, the official figure put the deaths at 2 to 8, considered to be a significant under-estimation.
+The numbers from independent investigations are considered unreliable, since there is no formal proof either way.